|Nutrition Facts (per serving)|

 Kids love pulsing the food processor, with proper supervision of course!
 They can also help chop vegetables with an age appropriate knife–but leave the jalapeno for more careful hands and wash your hands thoroughly with warm soapy water after you mince it.

-- 1 1/2 teaspoon minced garlic
+1 1/2 teaspoons minced garlic

-- 1 red onion, peeled and cubed
+1 medium red onion, diced

-- 1 large seedless cucumber, cubed
+1 large seedless cucumber, diced

-- 2 stalks celery, cut into 1-inch pieces
+2 stalks celery, cut into 1-inch pieces

-- 2 small zucchini, cubed
+2 small zucchini, diced

-1 medium bulb fennel, trimmed, cored and cut into 1-inch pieces (optional)
+1 medium bulb fennel, trimmed, cored and cut into 1-inch pieces, optional

-- 1 red bell pepper, cored, seeded and cubed
+1 pepper red bell pepper, diced

-- 1 teaspoon minced jalapeno (or to taste)
+1 teaspoon minced jalapeno, or to taste

-- 4 cups tomato juice
+4 cups tomato juice

-- 3 tablespoons extra virgin olive oil
+3 tablespoons extra-virgin olive oil

-- 2 tablespoons white wine vinegar
+2 tablespoons white wine vinegar

 In the bowl of a food processor or in a blender, combine the minced garlic with the onion and cucumber and pulse until finely chopped but do NOT puree!
 Turn into a bowl.
 Place the celery and zucchini into the food processor and do the same, then add those to the cucumber mixture.
 Repeat with fennel and pepper, turn that mixture into the bowl, then the tomatoes and jalapeno, and turn those into the bowl as well.
 Stir to mix.